feralpigman/mm5_prac_hack/README.md

 * While in the weapon menu, hitting select returns to the stage select screen.

 **Planned Features**
-* Screen frame counter.
+* Screen and stage frame counter.
 * Skip weapon get and castle cutscenes.
+* Add full weapon ammo option, as well as beatless.

 **Known issues**
 * When warping from weapon menu to stage select screen, the screen displays random sprites.
-* When warping from D4, the stage select menu can have a weird palette.
+* When warping from various stages, the stage select menu can have a weird palette.
 This doesn't seem to happen on the top floor, but does on the bottom floor.
 This doesn't affect further gameplay as far as I'm aware of.
+Seems to have something to do with vertical scrolling, since it happens in D4 and Gyro, also had it happen in gravity.
-* Beating a robot master blacks oit his portait, but you should still be able to reselect it, or select the corresponding castle stage.
+* Beating a robot master blacks out his portait, but you should still be able to reselect it, or select the corresponding castle stage.
+* When entering star from another stage, mtank count and beat letters can be messed up.

 **Credits**
 * Huge shoutouts to Pinkus for giving me really helpful advice for starting out, as well as making the MM3 practice hack, without which I probably wouldn't have been able to accomplish anything.